DrSnowbird/jdk-mvn-py3-vnc/README.md

 This project mainly adopt the [ConSol docker-headless-vnc-container](https://github.com/ConSol/docker-headless-vnc-container) implementation.

 # Run (recommended for easy-start)
-It's highly recommended to change vnc password to prevent others using the default password to get into your container, modify the file "**./docker.env**" as below and save the file before you hit, "**./run.sh**":
+It's highly recommended to change vnc password to prevent others using the default password to get into your container, modify the file "**./.env**" as below and save the file before you hit, "**./run.sh**":
 ```
-(./docker.env) file:

 #### ---- VNC Password: (default is vncpassword) ----
 VNC_PW=VeryXtrongPasswordHere!